Autodesk/maya-usd/lib/mayaUsd/commands/Readme.md

     ])
 ```

----

-## Setting Site-Specific Defaults for mayaUSDImport/mayaUSDExport
+## Setting Site-Specific Defaults for MayaUSDImportCommand/MayaUSDExportCommand

 Suppose that at your site you always want to export with the flags
 `-exportMaterialCollections` and `-chaser alembic` and `-chaserArgs ...`,
-even when exporting using the "File > Export All > pxrUsdExport"
+even when exporting using the "File > Export All" menu item, where
- menu item, where you wouldn't normally be able to set some more
+you wouldn't normally be able to set some more advanced options like
- advanced options like `-chaser` that are only available via the
+`-chaser` that are only available via the specific command, for example
+the `mayaUSDExport` command.

- `mayaUSDExport` command.
-You can configure these options as the
+You can configure these options as the "site-specific" defaults for
- "site-specific" defaults for your installation of the Maya USD
+your installation of the plug-in, for example the Autodesk Maya USD
 plugins by creating a plugin and adding some information to its
- `plugInfo.json` file (see the USD Plug library documentation
+`plugInfo.json` file (see the USD Plug library documentation for more
- for more information).
+information).

 For example, your `plugInfo.json` would contain these keys if you
 wanted the default flags mentioned above: